 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-The most common form of osteogenesis imperfecta usually causes mild symptoms.
-But OI can also cause severe disabilities and be fatal.
+The most common form of OI usually causes only mild symptoms.
+But some types can cause severe symptoms, lead to disabilities or be fatal.

 Advertisement